noheton/shepard/CONTRIBUTING.md

 ### Local databases

-1. install Docker and Docker Compose
+1. install Docker and Docker Compose (alternatively Podman and Podman Compose)
-2. change to the root directory
+2. change to the project root directory
-3. run `docker-compose up`
+3. run `docker-compose up` (or `podman-compose up`)
 4. local instances of the databases will be launched without persistent storage
+5. quick tip: run the integration tests to fill your database with some content

 ### First run